 Course Number: BI 141

 Transcript Title: Habitats: Life of the Forest

 Lab Hours: 30

 Satisfies Cultural Literacy requirement: No

 Grading options: A-F (default), P-NP, audit

-Examines structure and function of Oregon forest ecosystems.
+Examines structure and function of Eastside and Westside Oregon forest ecosystems.
 Covers distribution and interactions of plants, animals, microorganisms, climate and basic geology.
 Laboratory emphasizes identification and environmental testing.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Use basic principles of ecosystems structure and function to characterize a specific forest.

 - Identify and express how humans interact with the forest environment by applying basic principles of forest management.

 - Work with a team to initialize and complete a study of the biology, chemistry and physical characteristics of a forest.